 HarbourCare needs you!

-We're looking for volunteers for our new program, HarbourCare.
+We're looking for volunteers to join our HarbourCare program.

 Litter in Sydney Harbour is a big problem.
 Woollahra Council has a range of ways of stopping litter entering our waterways and we clean our beaches and foreshore areas every week – but we can’t solve the problem of litter at our beaches on our own.
 We need your help.

 There are already lots of locals picking up litter on our beaches, either on their own or in a group.
 HarbourCare is a way of bringing everyone together to recognise the important volunteer work they do, provide support and encourage others to get involved too.

 Sign up to HarbourCare and volunteer to collect litter at a beach near you.
 It's as easy as keeping an eye out for litter while on your morning walk or swim, or joining a group pick up day.
 You can sign up for as little as a week, month, year or more – it's up to you.

 How does HarbourCare work?

 The HarbourCare program supports individuals or groups who pick rubbish on our beaches.